Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 (2, 2)
 ```

-In the case of **np.full** function, all of terms in a matrix is constants of what I want.
+In the case of **np.full** function, all of terms in a matrix is a constant of what I want.

 $$
 c = \begin{bmatrix}